reefactor/brainfood_reference/README.md

 > Warren and I are very good at destroying our own best-loved ideas.
 Any year that you don't destroy one of your best-loved ideas is probably a wasted year.
 Charlie likes the analogy of looking at one's ideas and approaches as "tools."
 When a better tool (idea or approach) comes along, what could be better than to swap it for your old, less useful tool?
 'Warren and I routinely do this, but most people, as Galbraith says, forever cling to their old, less useful tools.
 > -- Poor Charlie's Almanack

+> The second half of a man's life is made up of nothing but the habits he has acquired during the first half
+> ― Demons novel by Fyodor Dostoevsky

 > Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
 That's what you do when [life is short](http://www.paulgraham.com/vb.html).
 > -- Paul Graham

 Iterate and refine models to sharp your [decision making skills](#decisions)